josuetorres1/Visual-Studio-Plugin/README.md

 Explanation:
 One the properties of the resx file is the 'Custom Tool'.
-By default the field is empty and the .resx file uses the default tool provided by the Visual Studio SDK (ResXFileGenerator.
+By default the field is empty and the .resx file uses the default tool provided by the Visual Studio SDK (ResXFileCodeGenerator.
 See ILSpy-ResXFileGenerator.JPG) to build the .resx files once the .sln compiles.

 In order to achieve what is needed the default tool to generate the .resx files have to be replaced by a custom tool.
 So, this repo is about what I did to create this tool using VS 2012 SDK.

-Included a picture (VSPlugin.JPG) of the custom tool applied to the Confirmation.resx resource file.
+Included a picture (CustomResXFileCodeGenerator.JPG) of the custom tool applied to the Confirmation.resx resource file.